stealthly/scala-cassandra/README.md

 2) vagrant up
 3) ./sbt test

-Cassandra will be running in the virtual machine on 172.16.7.2 and accesible to your host machine.
+Cassandra will be running in the virtual machine on 172.16.7.2 and is accessible from your host machine.

 Test cases are a good entry point so lets start here https://github.com/stealthly/scala-cassandra/blob/master/src/test/scala/ScalaCassandraSpec.scala